stewhsource/GovernmentGPT/README.md

 *Parlimentary Hansard data*

-We make heavy use of [British Commons Parliamentary Hansard](https://hansard.parliament.uk) data.
+We make extensive use of [British Commons Parliamentary Hansard](https://hansard.parliament.uk) data.
 While this data is openly available to use, a number of individual and organisations have kindly worked hard to make this data more accessible for machine processing:

 - [mySociety](https://www.mysociety.org) (eg their data in: https://github.com/mysociety/parlparse/blob/master/members/ministers-2010.json)
 - [mySociety TheyWorkForYou](https://www.theyworkforyou.com) - Data APIs and dumps at https://data.theyworkforyou.com